AgoraDoc/dita-guide-reuse/out/markdown/live-streaming/unity/get-started.md

 -   According to your scenarios, you can also listen for callback events, such as when the local user joins the channel, and when the first video frame of a remote user is decoded.

     ```c#
     // Pass an App ID to create and initialize an IRtcEngine object.
     mRtcEngine = IRtcEngine.GetEngine (appId);
     // Listen for the OnJoinChannelSuccessHandler callback.
     // This callback occurs when the local user successfully joins the channel.
     mRtcEngine.OnJoinChannelSuccessHandler = OnJoinChannelSuccessHandler;
     // Listen for the OnUserJoinedHandler callback.
     // This callback occurs when the first video frame of a remote user is received and decoded after the remote user successfully joins the channel.
     // You can call the SetForUser method in this callback to set the remote video.
     mRtcEngine.OnUserJoinedHandler = OnUserJoinedHandler;
     // Listen for the OnUserOfflineHandler callback.
     // This callback occurs when the remote user leaves the channel or drops offline.
     mRtcEngine.OnUserOfflineHandler = OnUserOfflineHandler;
     ```

-**Set the channnel profile**
+**Set the channel profile**

 -   Call the `SetChannelProfile` method to set the channel profile as `LIVE_BROADCASTING`.